EU Blue Card

 To get an EU Blue Card, you must

 - have the equivalent of 180 credits of tertiary education or five years of relevant professional experience

-- have a contract or offer of employment for highly qualified work for at least one year
+- have been offered a highly qualified work that lasts for at least one year

 - have a salary that is at least one and a half times bigger than an average salary in Sweden.

 Your employer must

 - have advertised the position in Sweden and the EU/EEA and Switzerland for at least 10 days

-- create an offer of employment and give the relevant trade union the opportunity to comment on the conditions of employment
+- provide information about the employment and give the relevant trade union the opportunity to comment on the conditions of employment

 - offer conditions of employment that are at least at the same level as Swedish collective agreements or what is customary in the profession or industry.